SMU vs. Navy NCAA Football Odds, Plays and Insights | October 9, 2021

 - The 54.3 combined points per game that these two squads have allowed this season are 1.7 fewer than the 56 over/under in this contest.

-- The average total in Mustangs games this season is 68.6, 12.6 points above Saturday's over/under of 56.
+- The Mustangs and their opponents have scored an average of 68.6 points per game in 2021, 12.6 more than Saturday's total.

-- The 46.1 PPG average total in Midshipmen games this season is 9.9 points fewer than this game's over/under.
+- The 56 over/under in this game is 9.9 points above the 46.1 average total in Midshipmen games this season.

 SMU Stats and Trends